RSereno/free-genai-bootcamp-2025/sentence-contructor/chatgpt/prompt.md

 7. **Usage of Japanese Script**:
    - Use Japanese script (hiragana, katakana, or kanji) in your responses whenever possible.
    - Only use **romaji** in the vocabulary table for clarification.
+8. when the student makes attempt, interpet their reading so they can see what that actually said

 ## Formatting Instructions